couchbase/docs-operator/couchbaseCliGuide.md

 **couchbase-cli to administration console**

 Requires:
-* See [administrationGuide](administrationGuide.md) for exposing the administration console.
+* See [admin console access](adminConsoleAccess.md) for exposing the administration console.
 * Download the couchbase-cli to your client machine:  https://github.com/couchbase/couchbase-cli

 Use describe command to get the administration console port: